meekg33k/segment-amplitude/README.md

 ## Deployment:

-This application is currently hosted on Heroku [https://www.heroku.com] (https://www.heroku.com) and API endpoint is [https://segment-integrations.herokuapp.com] (https://segment-integrations.herokuapp.com)
+This project is currently hosted on Heroku [https://www.heroku.com] (https://www.heroku.com) and the API endpoint is [https://segment-integrations.herokuapp.com] (https://segment-integrations.herokuapp.com)

 The endpoint for all partner-integrations has a similar endpoint of the form `https://segment-integrations.herokuapp.com/v1/{NAME_OF_PARTNER}`.
 For example, the Amplitude API endpoint is `https://segment-integrations.herokuapp.com/v1/amplitude`

 To deploy on Heroku, use command `git push heroku master`